argcast/paykit/README.md

 We believe Stripe can feel simple, safe, and sane — if you abstract the hard parts correctly.

-This project is **heavily inspired by [Theo’s blog post: "How I Stay Sane Implementing Stripe"](https://github.com/t3dotgg/stripe-sane-setup)**.
+This project is **heavily inspired by [Theo’s: "How I Stay Sane Implementing Stripe"](https://github.com/t3dotgg/stripe-recommendations/tree/main)**.
 His article lays out the clearest approach we’ve seen for managing the split-brain nature of Stripe data and your app state. **Paykit builds on that idea** to provide a fully installable, framework-ready implementation.

 ---